mieiuminho/share-your-media/README.md

 ### :hammer_and_wrench: Tools

+The recommended Integrated Development Environment (IDE) is IntelliJ IDEA.
 For the design it's recommended to install JavaFX Scene Builder.

 ## :busts_in_silhouette: Team